GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 ### Receive reports when there are unexpected non-secure private network requests {: #receive-reports}

-We highly recommend that you set up a reporting endpoint server and send a `Reporting-Endpoint` header on your website's documents to keep track of unexpected non-secure private network requests.
+We highly recommend that you set up a reporting endpoint server and send a `Reporting-To` header on your website's documents to keep track of unexpected non-secure private network requests.
 This will also serve to warn you of other upcoming deprecations and errors your clients encounter in the wild.

 To receive reports, there are a couple of known SaaS solutions.